by Lionel Rivera

 Option 3: Customers can use the customer work station (if available) at the APO to go online and complete a customs declaration before presenting mail pieces at the postal finance window.

-Contact your local installation postmaster for additional information on how mail is dispatched and received at your location and for advice on the best service to use based on your mailing needs.
+Contact the local installation postmaster for additional information on how mail is dispatched and received at your location, and for advice on the best service to use based on your mailing needs.